top of page

 The verb 'acquit' has its etymological roots in Latin, originating from the word 'acquitare,' which meant 'to set free' or 'to absolve.'
 This Latin term is a combination of 'ad' (to) and 'quitare' (to release or free).
 In English, 'acquit' came to signify the formal declaration of a person as not guilty of a crime or wrongdoing in a court of law.
 When someone is acquitted, they are essentially set free from the charges brought against them, absolved of any legal responsibility or guilt.
 The etymology of 'acquit' underscores the act of releasing or freeing an individual from legal liability, highlighting the core principle of justice that a person is considered innocent until proven guilty in a court of law.

-Quiz: Find the meaning of the verb acquit:
+Find the correct meaning of the verb acquit:

 Try Again!